 For nature seekers, waterfall chasers and adventure lovers, Tamanique Waterfalls hike offers an alluring option to spend half a day amidst the charming Salvadoran nature.
 They are among the best waterfalls to visit in El Salvador.

 Even if you are not going with a tour company, it is fairly easy to plan and go for this waterfalls hike.
 Hope this guide to visiting Tamanique Waterfalls in El Salvador can help you plan your trip.
-If you have any questions about this hike, or wish to share your experience of the hike, drop them in the comments below.

-Plan your El Salvador trip:
+Plan Your El Salvador Trip

 Travel Planning Logistics